wavid93/image-gallery/README.md

 ---> DETAILS ABOUT THE PROJECT

 - Project structure based on MVC.
-Basic structure of Models and Controllers was created with Zend Frameworks tools with this purpose.
+Basic structure of Models and Controllers was created with Zend Framework tools with this purpose.
-- IndexController.php: It's the main controller, with a main function to call another specific function to View, upload, or download image depending on the data received in $_POST.
+- Controllers/IndexController.php: It's the main controller, with a main function to call another specific function to View, upload, or download image depending on the data received in $_POST.
 - Models/DBTable/Image.php: Basic model that allows insert new image on database.
 Specific methods to update "Views" and "Downloads" fields values.
+- Images are uploaded to public/uploads folder, with a reference (image name) saved in database
 - Extensions supported: .jpeg, .png

 ---> MORE INFO

 - Due to lack of time, I could not start the deployment of a docker image on HEROKU / AWS platforms.

 ---> SCREENSHOT